 The signalling flow for Application Server registration is illustrated in figure 8.2.5-1.
 Application Server may use the procedure in this clause to do registration.
 The procedure assumes that the Application Server is responsible for triggering registration to the MSGin5G Server in order to establish association with the MSGin5G Server to receive MSGin5G Service.

-NOTE: The procedure in this clause is optional for Application Server.

 Pre-conditions:

 1. The Application Server has connected to the serving network successfully.

-2. An AS Service ID has been provisioned.
+2. An AS Service ID has been provisioned on the Application Server.

 3. The MSGin5G Server address has been provisioned on the Application Server.